pkmital/time-domain-neural-audio-style-transfer/README.md

 # Code

-The `models` folder shows three different modules, `fourier` shows the novel work showing how to combine the `real`, `imaginary`, and `magnitudes` of a discrete fourier transform for performing time-domain audio style transfer.
-The `original` module includes the approach by Ulyanov.
-Finally, the `nsynth` module includes the NSynth Autoencoder, showing how to use the encoder or the decoder as approaches to audio stylization, though I was unable to perform any successful stylization using this approach.
+The `models` folder shows three different modules, `timedomain` shows the novel work showing how to combine the `real`, `imaginary`, and `magnitudes` of a discrete timedomain transform for performing time-domain audio style transfer.
+The `uylanov` module includes the approach by Ulyanov et al.  Finally, the `nsynth` module includes the NSynth Autoencoder, showing how to use the encoder or the decoder as approaches to audio stylization, though I was unable to perform any successful stylization using this approach.

 # Usage

-You can use any of the modules in the models folder, `fourier`, `original`, or `nsynth` from the command line like so:
+You can use any of the modules in the models folder, `timedomain`, `original`, or `nsynth` from the command line like so:

 ```
-python models/fourier.py
+python models/timedomain.py
-usage: fourier.py [-h] -s STYLE -c CONTENT -o OUTPUT [-m MODE]
+usage: timedomain.py [-h] -s STYLE -c CONTENT -o OUTPUT [-m MODE]
 ```

 These take paths to the style or content files or paths (when mode is 'batch'), e.g.:

 ```
-python models/fourier.py -s /path/to/style.wav -c /path/to/content.wav -o /path/to/output.wav
+python models/timedomain.py -s /path/to/style.wav -c /path/to/content.wav -o /path/to/output.wav
 ```

 or:

 ```
-python models/fourier.py -s /path/to/style/wavs/folder -c /path/to/content/wavs/folder -o /path/to/output/wavs/folder -m batch
+python models/timedomain.py -s /path/to/style/wavs/folder -c /path/to/content/wavs/folder -o /path/to/output/wavs/folder -m batch
 ```

 # Audio Samples